deckhouse/virtualization/docs/ADMIN_GUIDE.md

         max: 8Gi
         step: 512Mi
       coreFractions: [5, 10, 20, 50, 100]
+      defaultCoreFraction: 50  # Default value for the 1–4 core range
     # For a range of 5–8 cores, it is possible to use 5–16 GB of RAM in 1 GB increments,
     # i.e., 5 GB, 6 GB, 7 GB, etc.
     # No dedicated cores are allowed.